Avianca: Corporate affairs

 Avianca's headquarters are on Avenida El Dorado and between Carrera 60 and Gobernación de Cundinamarca, located in the Ciudad Salitre area of Bogotá.
 The building is located next to the Gran Estación.
 Its previous head office was at Avenida El Dorado No. 93-30.

 Destinations

-Avianca's main hub is located in Bogotá, at El Dorado International Airport with its focus cities in Medellín, Cali, Barranquilla, San José, and Miami, in the latter of which Avianca is the largest foreign carrier by number of passengers.
+Avianca's main hub is located in Bogotá, at El Dorado International Airport with its focus cities in Medellín, San José, and Miami, in the latter of which Avianca is the largest foreign carrier by number of passengers.

 Codeshare agreements

 Avianca has codeshare agreements with the following airlines: